 Here is the second thing you need to know.
 The SSA investigators may come to your house to investigate you.

-They will typically pose as detectives or perhaps, some form of police officer.
-You have a right to ask for their identification.
-They will usually say they are investigating the theft of your or a neighbor’s identity.
-Sometimes, they pretend they are investigating an internet crime.
+They will normally pose as detectives or perhaps, some form of police officer.
+You have a right to ask for their ID.
+They will usually say they are investigating the theft of your identity.
+Sometimes, they pretend they are investigating an internet crime or a crime at the house next door.
 They might say they are investigating a complaint that you or a neighbor made.
 Or, they make up some other lie in order to get you to invite them into your home.

 Most of the time, they say they think someone is trying to steal your identity.
-Sometimes, they look up complaints you may have filed with the police and claim to be interviewing witnesses in the neighborhood.
+Sometimes, they look up complaints you may have filed with the police and claim to be talking to other witnesses in your neighborhood.

 For example, let’s say your laptop was stolen within the last year.
 They will come to your house and say they need to ask questions about your stolen laptop.
 This information gives them even more credibility, but they are still not telling you the truth.
 The CDI unit calls it an “investigative technique,” but the rest of the world calls it a lie.

 They are telling you a lie to get you to trust them.
 They also want you to give them the same respect you would give a police officer.
 However, they are not there to solve a crime.
 Instead, they are there to write a report to the SSA about you.